StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 ============================

 ..
 NOTE::
- Skribble offers a free trial month to new Business customers.
+ We offer a free trial month to new Business customers.
 You don't need a credit card to get started, and you can cancel anytime.
 Setting up Skribble for your company will make you an admin.

 Whether you already have a Skribble account or not, there're 2 ways you can set up Skribble for your company.
 Read on to find out how it works.

 New to Skribble?
 This is how it works.
 --------------------------------------

 Setting up Skribble Business for your company will make you an admin.
-You can make your team members admins later if you need to.
+You can make your team members admins if you need to.

 - Go to my.skribble.com/business/signup